This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 To power cycle your MacBook, follow these steps:

-- Continued holding the power button and unplug the power cables
+- Continue holding the Power button and unplug the power cables.

 Fix 6: Clearing Storage

-If you don’t have enough free storage space on your MacBook, it can begin to affect performance in a number of ways, including slow and unresponsive apps.
-If Finder is not responsive or running slow and you don’t have much free storage, clearing it can fix the issue.
+Insufficient storage space on your MacBook can affect its performance, leading to slow and unresponsive apps.
+If Finder is unresponsive or running slow and you don’t have sufficient storage, clearing the storage space can fix the issue.

-You can clear out your storage in many ways, but getting rid of any large files that aren’t in use is a good place to start.
-Photos and videos can eat up a lot of storage space, so delete them off your drive.
-Unused apps can also be deleted to clear up more space.
+You can clear out your storage in many ways, but removing large files that aren’t in use is a good place to start.
+Photos and videos can consume a lot of disk space, so delete them from your drive.
+You can also delete unused apps to clear up more space.

-Useful resources to help you understand, clear your storage, and gain more memory space:
+Here are some useful resources to help you clear your storage and gain more memory space:

 - How to Check Storage on MacBook Pro